KASanders/KASanders.github.io/_posts/2018-10-31-scary-mary.md

 ---
 ![Theotokos](/images/posts/theotokos.jpg#row)![vincentprice](/images/posts/vincent-price.jpg#row)

-Dear reader, on this All Hallows Eve, I'd like to call your attention to two utterly spine-tingling Greek horror stories collected by John Moschus in his _Spiritual Meadow_.
+Dear reader, on this All Hallows' Eve, I'd like to call your attention to two utterly spine-tingling Greek horror stories collected by John Moschus in his _Spiritual Meadow_.
 You can view the original Greek text for each of these on my [project site](http://pratum-spirituale.herokuapp.com).
 My own rough translations follow below.